Michelin restaurants in Edinburgh: ultimate guide

 Size-wise it’s small: there are just half a dozen tables here.
 Dishes are both big on flavour and beautiful to behold, while chef Conor Toomey is normally on hand to chat to diners.

 Surprise tasting menus are the sole option here, and you can expect your experience to last for around three hours.
-As the only restaurant in Edinburgh with a Michelin star, be sure to book early.
+As the only restaurant in Edinburgh with a Michelin star, I recommend booking early.

 2. Aizle